thaorell/ec463-miniproject/README.md

-This is a mini hardware project by EC463, Senior Design for Electrical and Computer Engineering students at Boston University.
+This is a mini hardware project in EC463 Senior Design for Electrical and Computer Engineering students at Boston University.
 We are implementing a vehicle counting program on Raspberry Pi Zero W.

 Contributors: